YukiKaneko211/text-modifier/README.md

 Thank you for taking my audit.

-To test the code, you can run the following command with neccesary texts in sample.txt:
+To test the code, place the text to test into sample.txt and run the following command:

 ```
 go run textModifier.go sample.txt result.txt